Snorkeling: Safety

-Some commercial snorkeling organizations require snorkelers at their venue to wear an inflatable vest, similar to a personal flotation device.
+Some commercial snorkelling organizations require snorkelers at their venue to wear an inflatable vest, similar to a personal flotation device.
 They are usually bright yellow or orange and have a device that allows users to inflate or deflate the device to adjust their buoyancy.
 However, these devices hinder and prevent a snorkeler from free diving to any depth.
 Especially in cooler water, a wetsuit of appropriate thickness and coverage may be worn; wetsuits do provide some buoyancy without as much resistance to submersion.
-In the tropics, snorkelers (especially those with pale skin) often wear a rashguard or a shirt and/or board shorts in order to help protect the skin of the back and upper legs against sunburn.
+In the tropics, snorkelers (especially those with pale skin) often wear a rashguard or a shirt and/or board shorts to help protect the skin of the back and upper legs against sunburn.

 The greatest danger to snorkelers are inshore and leisure craft such as jet skis, speed boats and the like.
 A snorkeler is often submerged in the water with only the tube visible above the surface.
 Since these craft can ply the same areas snorkelers visit, the chance for accidental collisions exists.
 Sailboats and sailboards are a particular hazard as their quiet propulsion systems may not alert the snorkeler of their presence.
 A snorkeler may surface underneath a vessel and/or be struck by it.
 Few locations demarcate small craft areas from snorkeling areas, unlike that done for regular beach-bathers, with areas marked by buoys.
 Snorkelers may therefore choose to wear bright or highly reflective colors/outfits and/or to tow dive flags on floats to enable easy spotting by boaters and others.

 Snorkelers' backs, ankles, and rear of their thighs can be exposed to the sun for extended periods, and can burn badly (even if slightly submerged), without being noticed in time.
 Wearing appropriate covering such as a "rash guard" with SPF (in warmer waters), a T-shirt, a wetsuit, and especially "waterproof" sunblock will mitigate this risk.